deya-eldeen/blog/_posts/post/2023/2023-05-19-swiftui-views-are-values-and-not-objects-overlooking-this-can-lead-to-bugs.md

   - "Swift"
 ---

 In SwiftUI, views are fundamentally designed as value types rather than traditional objects.
 This design approach is a key aspect of SwiftUI's declarative programming model and aligns with the Swift language's emphasis on value semantics.

-Understanding this distinction is crucial for developers to avoid common pitfalls that can lead to bugs in their applications. 🧐
+By treating views as values, SwiftUI promotes predictable behavior and enables developers to manage state and data flow more effectively.
+This paradigm shift towards a more functional and declarative style of programming empowers developers to describe the desired state of the user interface, while SwiftUI handles the complexities of managing the view hierarchy.
+Understanding this distinction is crucial for developers to avoid common pitfalls that can lead to bugs in their applications and ensure a smooth and efficient user experience. 🧐

 <!--more-->